Lunik/ansible_role_coredns/README.md

 ### Zone

 This section explain how to configure zones using the [CoreDNS file plugin][coredns-file-plugin] using the `coredns_zones` variable.
-Each zone if defined with the following attributes :
+Each zone is defined with the following attributes :

 | Attribute  | Type   | Description                                      |
 |:----------:|:------:|:-------------------------------------------------|